t4d-classes/angular-state-mgmt-unit-testing/demo-app/exercises/exercise-5.md

 **Requirement 1.** Implement two additional math operations: multiply and divide.

 **Requirement 2.** Display a history of math operations beneath the buttons.
 For each history entry display a unique id, the name of the math operation, and the value of the input field.
+Please do NOT include the new result in the history.

 **Requirement 3.** The history should be updated for all math operations: add, subtract, multiply, and divide.